esyede/rakit/packages/docs/data/views/templating.md

 #### Displaying a view:

-Use the `@include()` syntax to import a view into another view.
-The imported view will automatically inherit all data from the current view.
+`@include()` imports a view into another one, handing it all the data of the current view.

 ```blade
 <h1>Profile</h1>